pantheon-systems/documentation/source/content/guides/wordpress-composer/06-wordpress-ic.md

 1. Use `composer require`in the `upstream-config` directory to edit the upstream `composer.json` file.

-    - The repository template places a theme in the upstream `composer.json`.
+    - The repository template places a theme in the upstream `composer.json` file.
 This works well for downstream sites that all use the same theme.
 You should remove themes from the upstream `composer.json` file if you do not intend to use the upstream to lock downstream sites into a particular theme.
 You cannot remove installed packages from downstream sites if the packages were included from the upstream site.

 ## Maintain Your Integrated Composer Fork